by Katy Depledge

-100 are still standing, either in ruin or restored and North Wales is lucky enough to be home to a number of truly spectacular ones.
+Known as the “castle capital of the world”, there was once approximately 600 castles in Wales.
+Today, over 100 castles remain standing, either in ruins or restored to their natural beauty and North Wales is lucky enough to be home to a number of truly spectacular Medieval fortresses.

-Here is our pick of the top 7 castles in North Wales.
+Keep reading to discover our pick of top castles in North Wales…

-An impressive fortress that began construction in 1823 and one of Edward I four great castles of North Wales along with Caernarfon, Harlech and Beaumaris.
+An impressive fortress that began construction in 1283, Conwy Castle is one of Edward I’s four great castles of North Wales along with Caernarfon, Harlech and Beaumaris.
 Standing tall above the River Conwy with Snowdonia acting as a dramatic background, Conwy Castle still commands the same attention and dominance it once did.

-With 21 towers and 3 gateways in total, go inside the walls and discover all the history in this World Heritage Site.
+With 8 towers and 3 gateways in total, explore inside the walls and discover the fascinating history of this World Heritage Site.
 Make sure you keep an eye out for medieval re-enactments that regularly take place inside the courtyards, perfect family-friendly entertainment.

-Located on the Southern end of the Menai Strait, the castle once provided Edward I with a strategic advantage during his invasion of Wales lying in the middle of Anglesey and North Wales.
+Located on the Southern end of the Menai Strait, Caernarfon Castle once provided Edward I with a strategic advantage during his invasion of Wales lying in the middle of Anglesey and North Wales.
 The stunning architecture includes polygonal towers and a variety of coloured masonry.

-Dolwyddelan Castle is an early 13th century fortress built by Llewelyn the Great.
-Used to control the road between the mountains and Conwy, the ruins stand on a rocky ridge overlooking the Lledr Valley.
+Dolwyddelan Castle is an early 13th-century fortress built by Llewelyn the Great.
+Used to control the road between the towering mountains of Snowdonia and the town of Conwy, the ruins stand on a rocky ridge overlooking the Lledr Valley.

 You can easily access the castle with clear signs on the A470 between Blaenau Ffestiniog and Betws-y-Coed.
 There is also a great walking trail that leads uphill to the remaining ruins.